Adult development: Anxiety

 Anxiety is a relatively uncommon diagnosis in older adults and it is difficult to determine its prevalence.
 Anxiety disorders in late life are more likely to be under-diagnosed because of medical comorbidity, cognitive decline, and changes in life circumstances that younger adults do not face.
 However, in the Epidemiological Catchment Area Project, researchers found that 6-month prevalence rates for anxiety disorders were lowest for the 65 years of age and older cohort.
 A recent study found that the prevalence of general anxiety disorder (GAD) in adults aged 55 or older in the United States was 33.7% with an onset before the age of 50.

 Loneliness in adulthood plays a major factor in depression and anxiety.
 According to Cacioppo, loneliness is described as a time in one's life when you are emotionally sad and feel as if there is a void in your life for social interactions.
 Older adults tend to be lonelier due to death of a spouse or children moving away as a result of marriage or careers.
 Another factor is friends sometimes lose their mobility and cannot socialize like they used to, as socialization plays an important role in protecting people from becoming lonely.
 Loneliness is categorized in three parts, which are intimate loneliness, relational loneliness and collective loneliness.
 All three types of loneliness has to do with your personal environment.
 Older adults sometimes depend on a child, spouse, or friend to be around for them socially for daily interactions and help with everyday chores.
 Loneliness can be treated by mostly social involvement, such as social skills and social support.

 Attention deficit hyperactivity disorder (ADHD)

 ADHD is generally believed to be a children's disorder and is not commonly studied in adults.
+Research suggests that the overall percentage of adults with ADHD is 4.4%.
 However, ADHD in adults results in lower household incomes, less educational achievement as well as a higher risk of marital issues and substance abuse.
 Activities such as driving can be affected; adults with inattentiveness due to ADHD experience increased rates of car accidents.
-ADHD impairs the driver's ability to drive in such a way that it resembles intoxicated driving.
+ADHD impairs the driver's ability to drive in such a way that it may resemble intoxicated driving.
 Adults with ADHD tend to be more creative, vibrant, aware of multiple activities, and are able to multitask when interested in a certain topic.